elugens/hello-javascript/docs/additional-questions/regular-expressions/character-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If a regular expression does not take spaces into account, it may fail to work.
 We can fix it by adding spaces into the regular expression.
-A space is a character.
-Equal in importance with any other character.
+Space is a character and equal in importance to any other character.
 We cannot add or remove spaces from a regular expression and expect it to work the same.
-In other words, in a regular expression all character’s matter, spaces too.
+In other words, all characters matter spaces in a regular expression.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />